Snake69/MELGenUtils/Docs/Readme.md

 \
 1. Run as is on Linux, Apple or Windows.\
 2. Bring together all functions and utilities useful to genealogists in one place, all on a personal computer under the user's control.\
-3. Ability to sync trees on host machine, any other host machines running MELGenSys and utilizing the same tree, and any public tree sites (e.g., WikiTree.com, Ancestry.com, FamilySearch.org, etc).\
+3. Ability to sync data on host machine, any other host machines running MELGenSys and utilizing the same data, and any public tree sites (e.g., WikiTree.com, Ancestry.com, FamilySearch.org, etc).\
 4. Every data item in the database to be sourced/cited.\
 5. Simple to use for everyone, including computer-challenged users.\